bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 But you can't call this practice TDD, or you lose the proper term to denote the original tool!

-And TDD (the true one) is a valuable tool, whenever your **major** problem is to prevent needless abstractions.
+And TDD (the true one) is a valuable tool, whenever your **worse** concern is to prevent needless abstractions.

 That, let me say, is quite rare!
 TDD, is useful in **rare** cases!
 But when useful, it's **strategic**!